-As for the number of workers, and their productivity, healthcare elevates both.
+As for the number of workers and their productivity, healthcare elevates both.
 The political party currently working to undermine education and universal healthcare also claims to be the party of business.
-The business concepts in their approach to both of these are unfortunately lacking, however.
+The business concepts in their approach to both of these are questionable, however.

 And if they have no insurance, they save us no money; in fact, they cost us even more in healthcare expenses.
 If they are moderately sick, they will still be provided healthcare from public hospitals, which are often more expensive than private hospitals; if they cannot pay, the rest of us pick up the tab.
-And as the public hospitals become backlogged, the ill will cost us even more money: when their diseases worsen because of the lack of more economical basic care, they will show up in private ERs and be admitted to private hospitals, where they incur dramatically elevated costs.
+And as the public hospitals become backlogged, the ill will cost us even more money: when their diseases worsen because of the lack of more economical basic care, they will show up in private ERs and be admitted to private hospitals, where they incur dramatically elevated costs than they would have if they had been treated from the earliest.
 Those costs do not simply evaporate: hospitals pass their expenses on to the rest of us through increased costs.

-So if the governing party would act like good businesspeople and put pencil to paper, they would realize they are weakening the USA, not making us stronger.
+So if the party of good business would act like good businessers and put pencil to paper, they would realize that by shifting the burden of education and healthcare onto the private sector, they are weakening the USA, not making us stronger.